Be Smart About Using Job Boards

 The vast majority of executive-level jobs you see on commercial boards are posted by contingency recruiters (paid only if someone they identify is hired).
 If you make yourself known to the employer directly (via employer Web site, networking, or direct mail) the employer owes no fee to a contingency recruiter, and you may have an edge over contingency recruiter candidates who will cost the employer about 33% of a year's salary as an employment fee.

-Free job postings?
-Job postings are a primary source of revenue for most job boards.
-So, be wary of a job site which offers "free job postings" to all employers.
-We now know that even a "dot com" needs to make money, so where's the revenue coming from?
-It's coming either from the applicants who are charged for access to the jobs, from the employers/recruiters who pay for "premium placement" in search results, or from selling access to information about the job seekers and other visitors.
+If job posting is free, then the revenue is coming from the applicants who are charged for access to the jobs, from the employers/recruiters who pay for "premium placement" in search results, from selling access to information about the job seekers and other visitors, or some other mysterious method.
 None of those options are particularly good for job hunters.

 - Perhaps, the job was filled but the job posting was left up until it expires.